PX4/PX4-Autopilot/apps/nshlib/README.txt

       If CONFIG_NSH_CONSOLE is set to 'y', then a serial console front-end is selected.

+      Normally, the serial console device is a UART and RS-232 interface.
+However, if CONFIG_USBDEV is defined, then a USB serial device may, instead, be used if the one of the following are defined:

+      CONFIG_PL2303 and CONFIG_PL2303_CONSOLE - Sets up the
+        Prolifics PL2303 emulation as a console device at /dev/console.

+      CONFIG_CDCACM and CONFIG_CDCACM_CONSOLE - Sets up the
+        CDC/ACM serial device as a console device at dev/console.

   * CONFIG_NSH_CONDEV
       If CONFIG_NSH_CONSOLE is set to 'y', then CONFIG_NSH_CONDEV may also be set to select the serial device used to support